 How do I apply for my child’s U.S. passport once we return to the United States?

-Most IH3 visa recipients become citizens of the United States once they enter the United States and receive an admittance stamp on their passport, approved by an official at a U.S. point of entry.
-You can take your child’s Vietnamese passport that contains the IH3 visa and the U.S. admittance stamp, evidence of the child’s relationship to a U.S. citizen parent, and the parent’s valid identification to any passport agency to apply for a U.S. passport.
+Most IH3 visa recipients become citizens of the United States once they enter the United States and receive an admittance stamp on their passport, approved by an official at the U.S. point of entry.
+You can take your child’s Vietnamese passport that contains the IH3 visa, along with the U.S. admittance stamp, evidence of the child’s relationship to a U.S. citizen parent, and the parent’s valid identification, to any passport agency to apply for a U.S. passport.
 Please visit the Department of State’s passport website for further information.

 How can I obtain an immigrant visa for a domestic adoption case?

-If a domestic adoption was to be approved by the Vietnamese government, the adopted child could be eligible for an U.S. Citizenship and Immigration Services (USCIS) I-130 petition (Petition for Alien Relative) and receive an immigrant visa in the IR2 category (Child of a United States Citizen).
-For more information about IR2 visa, please visit the immigrant visa website.
+If a domestic adoption is approved by the Vietnamese government, the adopted child may be eligible for an U.S. Citizenship and Immigration Services (USCIS) I-130 petition (Petition for Alien Relative) and receive an immigrant visa in the IR2 category (Child of a United States Citizen).
+For more information, please visit the USCIS website.